Cyber-Syntax/Cyber-Syntax/README.md

         - Wallpaper Changer - for linux -
         - To-do app

-- 📫 How to reach me: @priv4cy@mastodon.social
+- 📫 How to reach me:
+    - :elephant: @priv4cy@mastodon.social